MicrosoftDocs/WSL/WSL/interop.md

 Reply from 2600:1409:a:5a2::747: time=2ms
 ```

-Parameters are passed to the Windows binary unmodified.
+Parameters are passed to the Windows program/binary unmodified.

 As an example, the following commands will open `C:\temp\foo.txt` in `notepad.exe`: